Microsoft/azure-docs.pl-pl/articles/azure-monitor/app/ilogger.md

         _logger.LogInformation("Logging from ConfigureServices.");
     }

-    // This method gets called by the runtime.
-Use this method to configure the HTTP request pipeline. public void Configure(IApplicationBuilder app, IHostingEnvironment env)
+    public void Configure(IApplicationBuilder app, IHostingEnvironment env)
     {
         if (env.IsDevelopment())
         {
-            // The following will be picked up by Application Insights.
             _logger.LogInformation("Configuring for Development environment");
             app.UseDeveloperExceptionPage();
         }
         else
         {
-            // The following will be picked up by Application Insights.
             _logger.LogInformation("Configuring for Production environment");
         }